 Guidance for men prescribed valproate in general practice In September 2024 the MHRA released a drug safety update regarding valproate (sodium valproate, valproic acid and valproate semisodium) use in men.
 Valproate is primarily used in epilepsy and bipolar disorder but is also used to treat other conditions outside of its licence (off-label).
 This was in response to a retrospective observational study that indicated a possible association between valproate use in men around the time of conception and an increased risk of neurodevelopmental disorders in their children.
 As a result of this health care professionals were asked to inform male patients who may father children of this possible increased risk and the recommendation to use effective contraception (condoms plus contraception used by the female partner) during valproate treatment and for at least 3 months after stopping valproate.
 This alert superseded the drug safety update in January 2024 which mentioned the risk of impaired fertility in males.
 Detailed background information can be found in the MHRA's public assessment report.
-Informing patients of the risk Practices need to inform all male patients of the risks associated with their prescription of valproate.
+Updated safety and educational materials are now available in the June 2025 drug safety update Informing patients of the risk Practices need to inform all male patients of the risks associated with their prescription of valproate.
 There is a professional responsibility and failure to inform patients of the risk may leave the prescriber open to a claim or complaint to the regulators.
 The information is expected to come from primary care so there is no need for referral into secondary care for this reason alone.
 Practices can decide on how to communicate this risk in any way that they feel meets the patient's needs.
 Electronic messages (for example AccuRx) could be considered appropriate for some, or all male patients prescribed valproate.
 Any registered healthcare professional can undertake these consultations.
 For example, GPs, pharmacists and nurses who are confident and competent to complete the consultation.
 Patients should be advised not to stop taking valproate unless advised to do so by a healthcare professional.
-If a patient wishes to discuss their treatment options, please refer them to their specialist. - Mental health through the single point of access. - Neurology through ERS.
-If already under regular follow up an email to the team or advice and guidance can be used.
+If a patient wishes to discuss their treatment options, please refer them to their specialist. • Mental health - through the single point of access.
 NHS Cornwall and Isles of Scilly Integrated Care Board Call us on 01726 627 800 Email us at ciosicb.contactus@nhs.net Visit our website: cios.icb.nhs.uk